 Significance of Early Coaching

 Coaching must commence the instant your puppy arrives home.
-Reputable cane corso sources frequently begin fundamental familiarization before placement, exposing pups to sounds, people, and gentle touching.
+Reputable Cane Corso sources frequently begin fundamental familiarisation before placement, exposing pups to sounds, people, and gentle touches.
 Expert obedience coaching is strongly suggested, particularly for initial proprietors of large guard types.

 Health, Lifespan, and Vaccinations